L. Sarhan is a mother to two boys and one girl. Although they are adults now, she made sure to find ways to make their childhood fun.

 - Black Light

-Combine flour, salt, cream of tarter, oil, and water together in a large pot and stir together until smooth.
+Combine flour, salt, cream of tartar, oil, and water together in a large pot and stir together until smooth.
 Cook over low heat.
 The mixture will start off lumpy but will become smooth as it cooks.
 Add in the Glo Away.
 Keep mixing until the dough is pliable.
-Once the dough is ready, place on a surface that doesn't stain easy.
+Once the dough is ready, place on a surface that doesn't stain easily.
 Add a little food coloring and knead the dough until the color is fully mixed in.
-Then turn on the black light and it is ready to go.
+Then turn on the blacklight and it is ready to go.
 This glow in the dark play dough can last for months if sealed properly in a ziplock plastic bag or a plastic container.

 - 1 cup of flour